Multi-Home Management for AI Platform

 • Multi-modal interface: Designed cross-home content views for echo devices, balancing focus on current home while enabling easy switching and customization across properties

-• App strategy: Consulted with app redesign team to integrate multi-home concept within constraint of single smart home card, creating full-screen switcher experience
+• App strategy: Consulted with app redesign team to integrate multi-home concept into their roadmap

 Iteration